thefirsthero/Chatterbox-TTS-Extended/README.md

 Then run via
 `python Chatter.py`

 [FFMPEG](https://ffmpeg.org/download.html) is required.
 If you don't have it installed in your system path, put it in the same directory as the Chatter.py script.

+---

+## 📣 Feedback & Contributions

+Open an issue or pull request with suggestions, bug reports, or improvements!

+---